Tampa No Valid Driver's License Attorney

 • $500 fine

-Possible Defense to a No Valid Driver's License in Tampa Charge
+Possible Defense to a Florida No Valid Driver’s License Charge

 The Traffic Stop Was Unlawful